MAIF/otoroshi/manual.next/src/main/paradox/entities/auth-modules.md

 * `Basic auth.`: if enabled, user and password will be extract from the `Authorization` header as a Basic authentication.
 It will skipped the login Otoroshi page
 * `Login with WebAuthn` : enabled logging by WebAuthn
 * `Users`: list of users with *name*, *email* and *metadata*.
 The default password is *password*.
 The edit button is useful when you want to change the password of the user.
 The reset button reinitialize the password.
-* `Users raw`: show the registered users with their profile and their rights
+* `Users raw`: show the registered users with their profile and their rights.
+You can edit directly each field, especially the rights of the user.

 ## SAML v2 provider